-Ed Lu is an explorer who loves mapping the unknown – whether it’s surveying the oceans at Liquid Robotics; leading Google Advanced Projects Team to map our neighborhoods; or unveiling the secrets of the inner solar system with the Sentinel Mission.
+Ed Lu is an explorer whose quest is to map the unknown—whether by surveying the oceans at Liquid Robotics, leading Google Advanced Projects Team to map our neighborhoods, or his current work unveiling the secrets of the inner solar system with the Sentinel Mission.
 Ed co-founded the Sentinel Mission with Apollo 9 astronaut Rusty Schweickart.
-Ed currently serves as its CEO.
+Ed currently serves as CEO.

 A NASA Astronaut, Ed has flown three missions logging 206 days in space, to construct and live aboard the International Space Station.
 A graduate of Cornell, Ed earned a Ph.D. from Stanford, and has numerous commendations, including NASA’s highest honor: The Distinguished Service Medal.

 Click here to download Ed’s official NASA portrait.